 What You’ll Learn:

-- Using essential tools and materials
+- How to use the essential tools and materials

 - Tips for using and understanding the drawing of facial features

-- Varied techniques for charcoal drawing
+- Varied techniques for better charcoal drawing

 Who should take this course: